-I stayed at the Bowery House for the first time in May 2016, and have been back several times since.
+I stayed at the Bowery House for the first time in May 2016, and returned several times.
 Let's go in.
 Reception is on the third floor, there are cabins on the second, third, and fourth.

 We have our key, let's find our cabin.
 The hallways are dark even during the days.

 Here it is.
-The cabins are a little larger than those at the Whitehouse.
+The cabins were a little larger than those at the Whitehouse.
 They also have electrical outlets.
-That's a nice upgrade from the White House, where you had to leave your electronics down at the front desk for charging.
+That was a nice upgrade from the White House, where you had to leave your electronics down at the front desk for charging.

-You are provided with a hand towel and a bath towel.
-You are also given a bottle of water and a pair of small foam earplugs.
+You were provided with a hand towel and a bath towel.
+You were also given a bottle of water and a pair of small foam earplugs.

-Each room has Bowery-specific artwork — old photographs or paintings of the Bowery, a photograph of The Ramones in front of CBGB, or a related movie poster like Bela Lugosi's Bowery at Midnight.
+Each room had Bowery-specific artwork — old photographs or paintings of the Bowery, a photograph of The Ramones in front of CBGB, or a related movie poster like Bela Lugosi's Bowery at Midnight.

-There are lounge areas on the second and third floor, but since we're in New York and there is so much to do, not many people want to hang around where they're staying.
+There were lounge areas on the second and third floor, but since there is so much to do in New York City, not many people want to hang around where they're staying.

 In 2016 there were still three or four permanent residents who had been living there since the 1970s.
 You might meet one of them here.

 After a long day in New York, let's go up to the roof again.

 In the picture above, looking north, you can see the Chrysler Building in the distance.
 It's the building with the white pointed top.